Active Substance: insulin human

 How has Protaphane been studied?

-Protaphane has been studied in four main clinical trials, which included a total of 557 patients with type-1 diabetes, when the pancreas cannot produce insulin (two studies involving 81 patients), or type-2 diabetes, when the body is unable to use insulin effectively (two studies involving 476 patients).
+Protaphane has been studied in four main clinical trials, which included a total of 557 patients with type 1 diabetes, when the pancreas cannot produce insulin (two studies involving 81 patients), or type 2 diabetes, when the body is unable to use insulin effectively (two studies involving 476 patients).
 In most patients, Protaphane was compared with other types of human insulin or insulin analogues.
-The studies measured the level of fasting blood glucose or a substance in the blood called glycosylated haemoglobin (HbA1c), which gives an indication of how well the blood glucose is controlled.
-Further studies were also carried out in 225 patients comparing injecting Protaphane using a syringe, or using a prefilled pen (InnoLet, NovoPen or FlexPen).
+The studies measured the level of fasting blood glucose or glycosylated haemoglobin (HbA1c, the haemoglobin in the blood that has glucose attached).
+HbA1c gives an indication of how well the blood glucose is controlled.
+Further studies were also carried out in 225 patients comparing injecting Protaphane using a syringe, or using a pre-filled pen (InnoLet or FlexPen).

 What benefit has Protaphane shown during the studies?

 Protaphane led to a decrease in the level of HbA1c, indicating that blood sugar levels had been controlled to a similar level to that seen with other human insulin.
-Protaphane was effective for both type-1 and type-2 diabetes, and when using a standard injection or one of the pens.
+Protaphane was effective for both type 1 and type 2 diabetes, and when using a standard injection or one of the pre-filled pens.

 What is the risk associated with Protaphane?

-As with all insulins, Protaphane may cause hypoglycaemia (low blood glucose).
-For the full list of all side effects reported with Protaphane, see the package leaflet.
+The most common side effect with Protaphane (seen in more than 1 patient in 10) is hypoglycaemia (low blood glucose levels).
+For the full list of all side effects and restrictions, see the package leaflet.

 Why has Protaphane been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that Protaphane’s benefits are greater than its risks for the treatment of diabetes.
-The Committee recommended that Protaphane be given marketing authorisation.
+The CHMP decided that Protaphane’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Protaphane

-The European Commission granted a marketing authorisation valid throughout the European Union for Protaphane to Novo Nordisk A/S on 7 October 2002.
-The marketing authorisation was renewed on 7 October 2007.
+The European Commission granted a marketing authorisation valid throughout the European Union for Protaphane on 7 October 2002.